Moult/welgam/README.md

 vlibrary is a minimal jumpstart for small BDD library development with PHPSpec and Phing.

+## vlibrary-dci

+The DCI branch provides useful tool interfaces and exception classes when developing in a DCI environment.
+Be sure to prune what you don't need during the project.

 # Get started immediately

 To begin a fresh project with vlibrary, create your new git repository as usual,